Hannah Palmer Spills Out Of Dangerously High-Cut Red Swimsuit

 Blond bombshell Hannah Palmer has given her followers plenty to get excited about this summer.
-The beauty has posed in a variety of clothing that show off her curvy figure, but her favorite piece of apparel seems to be swimwear.
+The beauty has posed in a variety of clothing that shows off her curvy figure, but her favorite piece of apparel seems to be swimwear.
 On Wednesday, she updated her Instagram account with a snap that showed her wearing a sexy bathing suit that left little to the imagination.

-In the post, Hannah was posing on her side, sitting on a rug.
-She wore a red one piece with a plunging neckline and incredibly high-cut legs.
-The suit beckoned back to the swimsuits that the actresses wore on the 90s hit television show Baywatch.
+In the post, Hannah was posing on her side and sitting on a rug, wearing a red one-piece with a plunging neckline and incredibly high-cut legs.
+The outfit harkened back to the swimsuits that the actresses wore on the 1990s hit television show Baywatch.
 The skimpy suit showed off the beauty’s cleavage and hardly kept her chest contained.
-Also on display was Hannah’s toned thighs.
-The high cut legs, which went all the way up the Hannah’s waist, emphasized her shapely hips.
+Also on display were Hannah’s toned thighs.
+The high-cut design of the outfit, which went all the way up to Hannah’s waist, emphasized her shapely hips.

-Hannah looked stunning as she gave the camera serious look.
-Se leaned one on hand while her other hand was in her hair.
+Hannah looked stunning as she gave the camera a serious look.
+She leaned on one hand while her other hand was in her hair.
 She wore a face full of makeup with dark brows and a daring red color on her lips.
 Her blond hair fell in loose curls around her shoulders.
-She kept her accessories to a minimum and only wore a watch.
+She kept her accessories to a minimum, only wearing a watch in the photo.

-In the post’s caption, she left a kiss emoji –a simple message that got her fans’ attention.
-Many fans commented with a kiss emoji, while others thought fire emoji would be more appropriate.
+In the post’s caption, she left a kiss emoji — a simple message that got her fans’ attention.
+Many fans commented with a kiss emoji of their own, while others thought fire emoji would be more appropriate.
 Other followers were more expressive with their comments.

 “You are spilling out… and I like it!” one excited admirer wrote.